Wedding Requirements & Information

 Invitations to the Reception

-No invitations should be printed until the date and time have been confirmed with Fr.
-Andrew.
+No invitations should be printed until the date and time have been confirmed with Father.

-If you wish to have the Fr.
-Andrew and his Presvytera (wife) attend your reception, please send them an invitation in advance to their home address.
+If you wish to have the Father and his Presvytera (wife) attend your reception, please send them an invitation in advance to their home address.